ekg/ekg.github.com/_posts/2019-07-09-Untangling-graphical-pangenomics.md

 The first, [seqwish](https://github.com/ekg/seqwish), consumes alignments made by [minimap2](https://github.com/lh3/minimap2) over a set of sequences and produces a variation graph (in GFA format) that losslessly encodes all the sequences (as paths) and their base pair exact alignments (in the graph topology itself).
 This method is several orders of magnitude faster than equivalent methods like [Cactus](https://github.com/glennhickey/progressiveCactus), and is more flexible than de Bruijn graph based methods like [SibeliaZ](https://github.com/medvedevgroup/SibeliaZ).
-Although it is very much still a prototype, I am now reliably able to apply seqwish to collections of large genomes such as human and cichlids.
+Although it is very much still a prototype, I am now reliably able to apply seqwish to collections of eukaryotic genomes such as human, [medaka](https://twitter.com/erikgarrison/status/1127984636452274177), and cichlids.
 For testing, I construct pangenomes for yeast on my laptop in a few minutes, a task that used to take up to a day on a large compute node.
 Still, its performance can be improved greatly, and the complete range-based compression of its data structures (using Heng Li's awesome [implicit interval tree](https://github.com/lh3/cgranges)) will allow it to scale to the construction of a lossless pangenome from hundreds of human genomes.
 Because it exactly respects its input alignments, seqwish can act as a self-contained kernel in a pangenomic construction pipeline.